goob8079/Dogs-Spring-Boot/README.md

 So in order to fix these issues, I had to go into the Docker containers for each of the databases, and did the following:
     1. Go to Exec
     2. type "mysql -u root -p" (no double quotes)
-    3. (If user is not created) type "CREATE USER 'justice'@'%' IDENTIFIED WITH 'password';" (no double quotes)
+    3. (If user is not created) type "CREATE USER 'justice'@'%' IDENTIFIED BY 'password';" (no double quotes)
     4. type "GRANT ALL PRIVILEGES ON \*.\* TO 'justice'@'%' WITH GRANT OPTION;" (no double quotes)<br>
 This took way longer than expected to figure out but I fixed my issue.